-I am glad to inform you that access can be granted to the content of the identified documents.
+I am glad to inform you that access can be granted to the content of these documents.
 However, some personal data have been withheld in accordance with Article 4(1)(b) of Regulation 1049/2001.
 The legal reasoning underlying the protection of these personal data is provided below.

-In line with the Commission's commitment to ensure transparency and accountability3, the names of the members of Cabinet (not occupying administrative positions) are disclosed.
-For AmCham EU, the names of the CEO and the Acting Policy Director are also disclosed.
+In line with the Commission's commitment to ensure transparency and accountability, the names of the Members of Cabinet are disclosed.
 Copies of the accessible documents are enclosed.

-Article 4(1) (b) of Regulation 1049/2001 provides that "[t]he institutions shall refuse access to a document where disclosure would undermine the protection of: [...] privacy and the integrity of the individual, in particular in accordance with Community legislation regarding the protection of personal data".
+Article 4(1)(b) of Regulation 1049/2001 provides that "[t]he institutions shall refuse access to a document where disclosure would undermine the protection of: [...] privacy and the integrity of the individual, in particular in accordance with Community legislation regarding the protection of personal data".

-The applicable legislation in this field is Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data4.
+The applicable legislation in this field is Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.